Soham-droid-pixel/Patent_Guard/README.md

 - Similarity threshold for relevant patents: 0.7+ (high relevance)
 - BigQuery uses public dataset: `patents-public-data.patents.publications`

+---

+## 🚀 Current Status & Vision

+### Where PatentGuard Stands Now

+This is an **MVP (Minimum Viable Product)** and **Proof of Concept** demonstrating the power of AI in patent prior art search.
+The system currently:

+- ✅ Successfully ingested **50 curated US patents** into the vector space
+- ✅ Semantic search that catches similarities traditional keyword searches miss
+- ✅ Professional-grade risk analysis powered by Groq's Llama 3.3 70B
+- ✅ Real-time results in 5-15 seconds
+- ✅ 100% free to use with zero API costs on free tiers

+### The Vision

+PatentGuard proves that **AI can be more than just a chatbot**—it can be a sophisticated **Engineering Shield for creators and innovators**.
+The goal is to:

+- 🎯 Democratize innovation by removing financial barriers to patent searches
+- 🌍 Make professional-grade IP analysis accessible to independent inventors worldwide
+- 🚀 Scale to millions of patents across multiple countries and patent offices
+- 💡 Help creators make informed decisions before investing in product development
+- 🛡️ Empower startups and small businesses to protect their innovations

+### Why This Matters

+Patent searches shouldn't be a luxury reserved for well-funded companies.
+Every inventor deserves to know if their idea conflicts with existing IP—**without spending thousands of dollars**.
+PatentGuard is a step toward that future.

+### Future Roadmap

+- 📈 Scale ingestion to **millions of patents** from multiple countries
+- 🌐 Add support for **international patent offices** (EPO, JPO, WIPO)
+- 📊 Implement **advanced visualization** of patent landscapes
+- 🔔 Add **patent monitoring** for specific technology domains
+- 💾 Build **query caching** for faster repeated searches
+- 🔐 Add **user authentication** and search history
+- 📱 Develop **mobile app** for on-the-go patent checking
+- 🤖 Fine-tune models specifically for patent domain understanding

+---

 ## 🤝 Contributing

 This is an MVP project built for learning and demonstration.
 Contributions welcome!